 Is PayPal PSD2 compliant?

-PayPal notes that it will be PSD2 compliant by the deadline.
-However, as a business owner, you may have to take extra steps to ensure your PayPal payment process is compliant.
+PayPal complies with PSD2’s SCA mandate; however, as a business owner, you must take extra steps to ensure your PayPal payment process is compliant.

 What do merchants using PayPal need to do?

 The answer to this question depends on your integration with PayPal.
-As an online merchant, you likely use fall into one of three situations:
+As an online merchant, you likely use fall into one of two situations:

 - You use PayPal Pro (hosted by PayPal).